nasimisa/files-react/NOTES.md

 - I removed inline options object.
 Because it was causing rerender as it were recreating object each time.
 So i moved it outside component so it sees this array as unchanged array as its outside React component and memory reference is not changing

 - I deducted fetch logic to separate hook with Types added and applied error handling and different API states (isloading etc.)  The better approach for bigger project is to use React-query so we get caching behaviour for API fetching.

+3. **Folder**

+- adjusted types and removed unnecessary useffect and state as we were getting data from props

+- no need to accept gridView and tableView from parent, i just imported inside Folder component.